 If there was ever a stranger girl living in Lakefield View, Carmen Stevens would beat them hands down.
-It's not that she's a psychopath, or unsociable.
-In fact, she makes the effort to socialise through her job at the Pandora Café.
-She prefers to keep to herself.
-When she leaves her workplace, she rarely speaks to anybody but her best friend.
+Her tragic beauty only added to her persona.
+It's not that she's a psychopath or unsociable or anything like that.
+In fact, she would make the effort to socialise through her job at the Pandora Café.
+But she preferred to keep to herself.
+When she leaves her workplace, she rarely speaks to anybody but a very select few.

-"Well, work a little faster, otherwise we won't have any customers to sell the sandwiches to!"
+'Well, work a little faster, otherwise we won't have any customers to sell the sandwiches to!'

-"Tiffany, stop pulling ugly faces," she heard Roberto shout.
+'Tiffany, stop pulling ugly faces,' she heard Roberto shout.

-"Why?"
+'Why?'
 Tiffany replied, her tone reminding Carmen of a disobedient schoolgirl.

-"My mother always told me to never pull faces at other people.
-If the wind changes, your face will stay that way forever."
+'My mother always told me to never pull faces at other people.
+If the wind changes, your face will stay that way forever.'

 Carmen rang the bell on the service window.
-"Tiffany, could you give this to Table 8?"
+'Tiffany, could you give this to Table 8?'